-1. So first things first.
-In a nutshell, when thinking about Bora Bora vacations, was this trip everything you dreamed that it would be?
+1. In a nutshell, when thinking about Bora Bora vacations, was this trip everything you dreamed that it would be?

 Without a doubt.
 Combined, we have visited over a dozen countries and all across the United States, but nothing touched the serene beauty and pristine beaches of Bora Bora.